janavodnirmalj/Corrosion-Detection-GradCAM/README.md

 # Corrosion-Detection-GradCAM
-This project detects corrosion in images using a pre-trained CNN model (Nash et al.,2022) and visualizes results.
+This project detects corrosion in images using a pre-trained CNN model (Nash et al., 2022) and visualizes results.
 The system provides an image marking the corroded area, Grad-CAM explanations, corrosion percentage estimation, and classification based on the corroded percentage.

 The developed web application from this approach is available at: https://huggingface.co/spaces/Shashikatd/Corrosion_Detector